Rafael1s/Computer-Vision-Algorithms/Day-Night-Classifier/README.md

  * DayNaight_Classifier.py
    1. Classify day and night images.
+   2. Visualize the misclassified imagess.

+ * DayNight_ImprovedClassifier.py
+   1. Classify day and night images.
-   2. Visualize the misclassified imagess .
+   2. Visualize the misclassified imagess.
+   3. The number of images are missclasiffied (10 from 128).
+   4. With additional criterion 9 from 10 are reclassified.